 What you can do for clean water

 We all live in a watershed, so every time someone learns about "clean water habits" and changes the way they do things, it helps improve our community’s surface water resources (like our creeks, streams and rivers).
 Every time we prevent pollution in the first place, it saves money and effort.
-That's why educational and volunteer programs play such an important role in the Clean Water Program.
+That's why educational and volunteer programs play such an important role in the Clean Water Division.

 The Clean Water Division promotes educational partnerships with local groups and agencies, such as the City of Vancouver and Washington State University Extension, to increase public awareness, encourage environmental stewardship to keep dirt and other pollutants out of waterways.